 No sensitivity analysis was presented for variable-rate bank balances and bank borrowings as the management considers that the relevant interest rate risk is minimal.

 (iii) Other price risk

-The Group is exposed to other price risk arising from investment fund which were classified as financial asset at FVTPL, and Series Seed Preferred Shares and Series A Preferred Shares which were classified as financial liabilities at FVTPL as at December 31, 2023, respectively.
+The Group is exposed to other price risk arising from Series Seed Preferred Shares and Series A Preferred Shares which were classified as financial liabilities at FVTPL as at December 31, 2024.

 Sensitivity analysis